Chris Dorworth: Ethics complaints and Lawsuits

 In late 2010, an ethics complaint was filed against Dorworth with the Florida Commission on Ethics.
 The complaint alleged that Dorworth failed to properly disclose his assets, liabilities, and income.
 The complaint was unanimously dismissed by the Florida Ethics Commission without any finding of probable cause.

 In 2011, Dorworth was again the target of ethics questions when a business associate of his was appointed to the Orlando-Orange County Expressway Authority immediately prior to a vote that would lead to a substantial profit for a business partner of Dorworth.
 These questions were ultimately allayed when the associate agreed to abstain for all votes for a two-year period.

 On June 4, 2014, a grand jury investigating the Orlando-Orange County Expressway Authority issued indictments against Dorworth and two others for violations of the state's open meetings law.

-In July 2017, a homeless 17-year old girl who had attended a party at Dorworth's home claimed to have had sexual relations with Representative Matt Gaetz at the party.
+In July 2017, a 17-year old girl who had attended a party at Dorworth's home claimed to have had sexual relations with Representative Matt Gaetz at the party.
 Through her lawyers, the girl tendered a financial settlement offer to Gaetz and Dorworth.
 Dorworth then sued the girl for defamation but subsequently dropped his lawsuit against her.
 A hacker obtained unredacted court records from the lawsuit, which were reported to include damaging evidence against Matt Gaetz, who had been nominated for Attorney General by President-elect Donald Trump.
 Documents generated by the lawsuit were given to the House Ethics Committee investigating Gaetz, who withdrew from consideration as a nominee for Attorney General.